-Core Curriculum (Areas A - E)

-Lower Division Major Requirements (Area F)

-Social Sciences

-No more than two grades of D in upper-division courses are allowed in the Liberal Studie Upper-division courses are all courses other than those of Areas A through F. 1000- or 20 courses used in the upper division are included in this restriction.
-A grade of C or higher is in all BALS courses.
-000-level
+No more than two grades of D in upper-division courses are allowed in the Liberal Studies major.
+Upper-division courses are all courses other than those of Areas A through F. 1000- or 2000-level courses used in the upper division are included in this restriction.
+A grade of C or higher is required in all BALS courses.

-Upper Division Required Courses 6 hours BALS 3901, Liberal Studies Practicum/Internship Students may take up to 9 hours Internships (e.g. BALS 3901, BALS 3902, BALS 3903), but students may only register for one internship per semester.
+Upper Division Required Courses 6 hours BALS 3901, Liberal Studies Practicum/Internship 3-9 hours Students may take up to 9 hours Internships (e.g. BALS 3901, BALS 3902, BALS 3903), but students may only register for one internship per semester.
 Additional terms of BALS 3901 will be applied in the upper division.
 BALS 4500 Liberal Studies Capstone 3 hours (Students will complete this course during their senior year.)